 The cauda equina is a bundle of nerve roots communicating with your brain.
 If it becomes squeezed, you can develop cauda equina syndrome (CES).
 You may need surgery, physical therapy, or medications.

-At the lower end of your spine is a bundle of nerve roots called the cauda equina.
-That’s Latin for “horse’s tail.”
-The cauda equina communicates with your brain, sending nerve signals back and forth regarding the sensory and motor functions of your lower limbs and the organs in your pelvic region.
+The cauda equina, Latin for “horse’s tail,” sits at the lower end of your spine.
+It sends nerve signals back and forth regarding the sensory and motor functions of your lower limbs and the organs in your pelvic region.

 Keep reading to learn what symptoms the condition causes, how it’s managed, and more.

 CES symptoms can take a long time to develop and may vary in severity.
 This can make diagnosis difficult.

 In most cases, the bladder and the legs are the first areas to be affected by CES.